ooples/pine_script_docs/source/concepts/Repainting.rst

 yet when running in realtime they will produce results that constantly fluctuate until the realtime bar closes.
 They thus behave differently on historical and realtime bars.
 This does not necessarily make them less useful in all contexts, nor prevent knowledgeable traders from using them.
+Who would think of discrediting a volume profile indicator, for example because it updates in real time, and so repaints?

 The different types of repainting we discuss in this page can be divided this way:

 - **Widespread**: recalculation during the realtime bar (most classic indicators like MACD, RSI, and the vast majority of indicators in the `Public Library <https://www.tradingview.com/scripts/>`__, scripts using repainting `request.security() <https://www.tradingview.com/pine-script-reference/v5/#fun_request{dot}security>`__ calls, etc.).
+  There is often nothing wrong in using such scripts, provided you understand how they work.
   If you elect to use these scripts to issue alerts or trade orders, then you should know if they are being generated using the realtime or confirmed values, and decide for yourself if the script's behavior meets your requirements.